laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-What is more relevant is to study in that interaction patterns

-Relative co-linearity and co-circularity of the V1 interaction map w.r.t. to feedback .
+We can further analyze the relative role fo feedback: Relative co-linearity and co-circularity of the V1 interaction map w.r.t. to feedback .
 (A) In the end-zone.
 (B) In the side-zone.
-For each plot, the left and right block of bars represents the relative co-linearity (i.e. r ✓ colin (k FB )) and co-circularity (i.e. r ✓ cocir (k FB )) with a feedback strength ranging from 1 to 4 w.r.t. their respective value without feedback (see Eq.
+For each plot, the left and right block of bars represents the relative co-linearity and co-circularity their respective value without feedback (see Eq.
 23 and Eq.
 24).
 Bars’ heights represent the median over all the orientations, and error bars are computed as the median absolute deviation.
-The baseline represents co-linearity / co-circularity when k F B = 0

 {{< /speaker_note >}}